opensupplyhub/open-supply-hub-api-examples/README.md

 ## 🚀 Quick Start

-Get up and running with the OS Hub API in under 5 minutes:
+Get up and running with the OS Hub API:

 1. **Get your API key** → [Subscribe for access.
 You will receive instructions to obtain your token within 2 business days](https://info.opensupplyhub.org/api)
 2. **Make your first call** → See our [Getting Started Guide](https://info.opensupplyhub.org/resources/api-documentation)